BijanSeif/OpenSRANE_Documentation/docs/_sources/user/Plot/PlotUnits2D.rst.txt

 	  GasConcentrationlist, list of float, list of gas concentration values that user wants to be shown on plot and they will be calculated in GasConcentrationHeght height with ConcentrationPointNumber points in boundary.
 	  GasConcentrationHeght, float, The height that calculations be done for Gas Concentration.
 	  ConcentrationPointNumber, int, Number or boundary points.
+      raw, boolean, "If this option set to True, then only the plant units and defined objects without any data of happened scenario will be plotted."

    .. admonition:: Example: